LambdaFiend/YALCI/README.md

 | \<program\> | \<program\> | Shows, then Types and then Evaluates the given program/term. |
 | *(Environment pages)* | — | Page numbers start at 1. |

-## To-do
-Add comments to the code.

-Possibly desugaring for existential-related constructs.

-Maybe something else?

 ## Lastly...

 Don't forget to report any bugs, mistakes or flaws!
 Do criticize!
 Thank you!